byte-core/bytecore/README.md

 Odocrypt Hardfork: Block 9,112,320 July 22nd 2019

-DigiByte vs Bitcoin
+Bytecore vs Bitcoin
 -------------------

-Security: 5 DigiByte mining algorithms vs. 1 Bitcoin mining algorithm.
+Security: 5 Bytecore mining algorithms vs. 1 Bitcoin mining algorithm.
-DigiByte mining is much more decentralized.
+Bytecore mining is much more decentralized.
-DigiByte mining algorithms can be changed out in the future to prevent centralization.
+Bytecore mining algorithms can be changed out in the future to prevent centralization.

-Speed: DigiByte transactions occur much faster than Bitcoin transactions.
+Speed: Bytecore transactions occur much faster than Bitcoin transactions.
 1-2 second transaction notifications.
-15 second DigiByte blocks vs. 10 minute Bitcoin blocks.
+15 second Bytecore blocks vs. 10 minute Bitcoin blocks.
-DigiByte has 6x block confirmations 1.5 minutes vs. 1 hour with Bitcoin.
+Bytecore has 6x block confirmations 1.5 minutes vs. 1 hour with Bitcoin.

-Transaction Volume: DigiByte can handle many more transactions per second.
+Transaction Volume: Bytecore can handle many more transactions per second.
 Bitcoin can only handle 3-4 transactions per second.
-DigiByte currently can handle 560+ transactions per second.
+Bytecore currently can handle 560+ transactions per second.
-The 2015 DigiSpeed hardfork introduced changes that double the capacity of the network every two years.

-Total Supply: More DigiBytes, lower price, more micro transactions, better price stability.
+Total Supply: More Bytecore, lower price, more micro transactions, better price stability.
-21 billion DigiBytes will be created over 21 years.
+21 billion Bytecore will be created over 21 years.
 Only 21 million Bitcoin will be created over 140 years.
 1000:1 ratio.
-1000 DigiByte for every Bitcoin.
+1000 Bytecore for every Bitcoin.

 Flexibility: Ability to quickly add new features.
-DigiByte can add new features & upgrades much quicker than Bitcoin.
+Bytecore can add new features & upgrades much quicker than Bitcoin.
-Future DigiByte upgrades will push transaction limit to several hundred thousand per second.
+Future Bytecore upgrades will push transaction limit to several hundred thousand per second.

-Marketability & Usability: DigiByte is an easy brand to market to consumers.
+Marketability & Usability: Bytecore is an easy brand to market to consumers.
-DigiBytes are much cheaper to acquire.
+Bytecore are much cheaper to acquire.

 License
 -------

-DigiByte Core is released under the terms of the MIT license.
+Bytecore Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/digibyte/digibyte/tags) are created regularly to indicate new official, stable release versions of DigiByte Core.
+[Tags](https://github.com/byte-core/bytecore/tags) are created regularly to indicate new official, stable release versions of Bytecore Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).